GaslightGod/MaxMemArray/README.md

-# MaxMemArr - Circular Buffer Implementation
+# MaxMemArray - Circular Buffer Implementation
 MaxMemArr is a JavaScript class that implements a circular buffer.
 Circular buffers are also known as circular queues or ring buffers.
 They are data structures that use a fixed-size, cyclically connected array to efficiently manage and store data.

 ## Definition